1999 Basque foral elections: Overall

+Footnotes: ^{1} Basque Nationalist Party–Basque Solidarity results are compared to the combined totals of Basque Nationalist Party and Basque Solidarity in the 1995 elections.; ^{2} Basque Citizens results are compared to Popular Unity totals in the 1995 elections.;

-Foral deputation control
+Deputation control

 The following table lists party control in the foral deputations.
-Gains for a party are displayed with the cell's background shaded in that party's colour.
+Gains for a party are highlighted in that party's colour.